hemml/OMGlib/README.md

   (some-bs-function '(a b c)) ;; will not work
   ```

   This is because the CL macros cannot distinct function calls and lists, constructed by quotation and quasiquotations.
-The second line will be threated as `(some-bs-function (a b c))`.
+The second line will be treated as `(some-bs-function (a b c))`.

 - CLOS on browser-side is not implemented yet.
 And there may be some fundamental difficulties to implement it (see [How it works](#how-it-works) section).